bomolokun/Last./TOS.md

 including automatic private iCloud sync.
 There is no recurring Last. fee for those features.
 We will not convert that purchase into a subscription or remove its cloud access because a separate Plus subscription ends.

+Lifetime does not include every future feature or service we may introduce.
+New features designated as subscription-only require an active Last Plus Monthly or Last Plus Annual subscription and are not included with Lifetime, unless we expressly included them in your Lifetime purchase.
+This distinction does not remove or restrict the features already included in your Lifetime purchase, including automatic private iCloud sync.

+If you own Lifetime and also subscribe to Last Plus, subscription-only features are available while that subscription is active.
+When the subscription expires, you retain your Lifetime features and cloud sync, but access to subscription-only features ends.

 Lifetime access remains subject to the software license and the technical requirements of supported devices and Apple services.
 It does not guarantee